WinVector/Examples/MonitoringForChangesInDistributions/PollutionExample.md

 Nina Zumel
 1/29/2020

-This is an extended example to accompany the Win-Vector blog article *Monitoring for Changes in Distribution with Resampling Tests* \[LINK\].
+This is an extended example to accompany the Win-Vector blog article [*Monitoring for Changes in Distribution with Resampling Tests*](http://www.win-vector.com/blog/2020/02/monitoring-for-changes-in-distribution-with-resampling-tests/).
 In this example, we want to check whether overall yearly distribution of pollution readings in a certain locale changes from year to year.

 Pollution data set
 ------------------